iamramtripathi/iamramtripathi.github.io/_posts/2019-09-21-lessons-learned-from-working-out.md

 ---
 At the beginning of this month, I had an experience, one that I would not want to re-live.

 I had been pretty consistently going to the gym almost all year and had been religiously following [my diet plan](https://medium.com/better-humans/everything-you-need-to-know-about-the-slow-carb-diet-a67062761d92) for a couple of months.
 I had an elaborate workout plan and had been sticking to it for quite some time.
 Everything was just perfect.
-Then just before the Labor Day long weekend, I decided to go to the gym.
+Then just before the Labor Day long weekend, I decided to go to the gym one more time.
 I was maybe a little tired but nothing out of the ordinary.
 I did have thoughts about skipping but I had not skipped a session in months and also I was going out on a trip that weekend so that meant no diet and no workout.
 So I decided to go anyway.
 It was my legs/core day.
 I started out perfectly fine with some 20-25 minutes of HIIT/Circuit Training.
-I then went to the deadlift station, setup my warm up weights (25, 25 & 45 bar).
-Wore my belt and started doing my sets - 1, 2, 3, *BAM*!!
-I felt an excruciating pain in my lower back and immediately dropped the bar bell.
+I then went to the deadlift station, setup my warm up weights (25, 25 & 45 bar), wore my belt and started doing my sets - 1, 2, 3, *BAM*!!
+I felt excruciating pain in my lower back and immediately dropped the bar bell.
 I just knew at that moment that something horrible had happened.
-I had heard so many horror stories of people having messed up backs and understandably so, my mind started rushing with the thoughts of each and every one of those stories.
+I had heard so many horror stories of people having messed up backs and understandably so, my mind started spinning with unpleasant thoughts.
 I started to feel dizzy.
 I sat down on a machine but felt that I might pass out so I tried getting up and this is the last memory I have.

 The next thing I remember is that I woke up on the floor of the gym with 15 guys surrounding me.
 I opened my eyes momentarily and passed out again.
 The next time I woke up I was conscious but couldn't sit up because of the pain.
 Within no time the paramedics arrived at the scene and did some checkups but I knew what had happened.
 I pulled my back, thought too much into it and got a panic attack.
 That was it.